"

 Lack of collagen in the skin is a major factor that can contribute to the development of wrinkles.
 Collagen is a protein that provides support and structure to the skin, helping it to remain firm and elastic.
 As we age, the production of collagen in the skin decreases, which can result in a loss of skin firmness and the development of wrinkles.

-Aging is a major factor that can contribute to the development of wrinkles.
-As we age, our skin undergoes various changes that can make it more prone to developing wrinkles and other signs of aging.
-Some of the key age-related changes that can lead to the development of wrinkles include:
+Ageing is a major factor that can contribute to the development of wrinkles.
+As we age, our skin undergoes various changes that can make it more prone to developing wrinkles and other signs of ageing.

 4. Facial Muscles Contraction